vibribbon/rss_news/README.md

 # rss_news
 A cusomisable app to pull and parse RSS scripts into a browser / terminal

+All scripts are without any kind of warranty, use entirely at your own risk!

-On linux place into /user/local/bin/ and change permissions as follows: sudo chown root /user/local/bin/pcinfo.sh sudo chmod 755 /user/local/bin/pcinfo.sh
+On linux place into /user/local/bin/ and change permissions as follows: sudo chown root /user/local/bin/pcinfo.sh sudo chmod 755 /user/local/bin/pcinfo.sh sudo mv /user/local/bin/pcinfo.sh /user/local/bin/pcinfo

 Dependancies: aria2
 sudo apt-get install aria2